aasisodiya/aasisodiya/README.md

 - 🖥️ I'm a Software Engineer from India.
 - 👨‍💻 I'm currently working as Go Lang Developer and AWS Cloud Engineer
 - 🤓 I'm a self-taught Designer, and a VR/AR Developer
-- 🔭 In my personal time I like working on Web App Development
+- 🔭 In my personal time I like working on Web App Development & 3D Modeling
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native & 3D Modeling
 - 👯 I’m looking to collaborate on Educational App
 - 💬 Ask me anything about Physics, my Tech Stack or Movies and TV Series
 - 😄 Pronouns: He/Him